DraftShift/ModularDock/BOM.md

 ### BB Docking
 - 2 x 5x2 or 6x3 Magnets `Optional but recommended` `Use steel bolts on the top fan bolts aswell`
 - 2 x M3x12 SHCS `from inside of frame`

+### XOL Docking
+- 2 x 5x2 or 6x3 Magnets `Optional but recommended` `Use steel bolts on the top fan bolts aswell`
+- 2 x M3x12 SHCS `from inside of frame`

+### MiniSB Docking
+- 2 x 5x2 Magnets `Optional but recommended`
+- 2 x M3x16 BHCS